Little, Big: Literary significance

+Praise for the book has not been unanimous, however.
+Reviewing the novel for The Boston Phoenix, John Domini termed it "a betrayal of nearly all its promises.
+The book may declaim continually, in reference to Fairy Land, that 'the farther in you go, the bigger it gets,' but this flabby tale gets less and less muscular as we peel back page after unnecessary page.
+Its failure, regrettably and oddly, is at heart one of imagination."

 A number of readers and critics have described Little, Big as magical realism, perhaps in an attempt to defend it from being categorized as a work belonging to the sometimes maligned field of genre fiction.
 However, the novel fits the classic description of low fantasy.
 Some list it among the early works of urban fantasy or at least as a "classic" part of the movement that developed into it.